What is a transcript?

 Incomplete payment or a hold on your record will prevent release of your transcripts.
 Once an order has been placed, you must resolve all holds and complete payment within 60 days.
 If your order expires, any payments previously received will be retained and cannot be applied toward future transcript orders.

-Can I pick up my transcript in person at UF?
+Can I send my transcript electronically?

 Can I request my transcript with an electronic signature?